-According to, "the data for the 2022/23 tax year, whilst lower than the 2021/22 record breaking numbers, shows a return to pre-pandemic levels.
+According to Christiana Stewart-Lockhart, Director General of the Enterprise Investment Scheme Association (EISA), "the data for the 2022/23 tax year, whilst lower than the 2021/22 record breaking numbers, shows a return to pre-pandemic levels.
 Whilst it has definitely been a more challenging year for fundraising and the wider economy, there is also significant evidence to suggest that economically challenging times provide tremendous opportunities for startups.
 A recent report from Beauhurst found that UK businesses founded between March 2020 and January 2022 have participated in 6.15k fundraising deals, raising £14 billion in equity investment and have collectively generated a turnover of £440billion."

-Nick Britton, Research Director of the Association of Investment Companies, agrees fundraising drops, "reflected a tougher economic environment, with sharply rising interest rates and higher inflation."
+Nick Britton, Research Director of the Association of Investment Companies (AIC), agrees fundraising drops, "reflected a tougher economic environment, with sharply rising interest rates and higher inflation."
 Moving forward, with half of the world's population voting in national elections in 2024, that's more voters than ever in history, it's hard to argue that additional uncertainty won't be in the air.